phaustin/a405/_sources/assignments/assignment8_precipitation_solution.md

 \frac{dh}{dt} = w - \nu
 $$
-where h is the height, w is the updraft speed and $\nu$ is the terminal droplet fall speed Use WH equation 6.24 for the terminal fall speed of a droplet together with WH eq 6.21 for the approximate droplet growth ratge
+where h is the height, w is the updraft speed and $\nu$ is the terminal droplet fall speed Use WH equation 6.24 for the terminal fall speed of a droplet together with WH eq 6.21 for the approximate droplet growth rate

+#### Problem 3 answer

 +++ {"jp-MarkdownHeadingCollapsed": true}